If you’re working on launching any kind of a successful business, you’ll want Gail Moorhouse in your corner.

 Many businesses that would be ineligible for loans from traditional banks are able to access funds through Community Futures, Gail explains.

 “A lot of the clients we fund may not have access to funds from traditional lenders.
-In comparison, our rates are attractive, usually 6 to 8 per cent.
+In comparison, our rates are attractive, usually six to eight per cent.
 It’s certainly wiser to work with us than put money on your credit card.”

 She says her hope is to see the funds have a positive impact in the community and create local, sustainable jobs.